Andrew McCutchen Player Props: Pirates vs. Reds

 Andrew McCutchen At The Plate

-- Among qualified hitters in MLB action, he ranks 47th in batting average, 29th in on-base percentage, and 24th in slugging.
+- Among the qualified batters in MLB, he ranks 62nd in batting average, 32nd in on-base percentage, and 30th in slugging.

-- McCutchen has reached base via a hit in 12 games this year (of 18 played), and had multiple hits in five of those games.
+- In 63.2% of his games this year (12 of 19), McCutchen has picked up at least one hit, and in five of those games (26.3%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.